HSLdevcom/pulsar-mqtt-gateway/README.md

 This project depends on [transitdata-common](https://gitlab.hsl.fi/transitdata/transitdata-common) project.

+Either use released versions from public maven repository or build your own and install to local maven repository:
+  - ```cd transitdata-common && mvn install```

 ### Locally

-- Build and install common lib to local maven repository before compiling this one.
-  - ```cd transitdata-common && mvn install```
 - ```mvn compile```
 - ```mvn package```